Note

 One-way requests return to the caller immediately and don't signal failure or completion.
-A one-way request doesn't even guarantee that the callee received the request.
-The primary benefit of a one-way request is that they save messaging costs associated with sending a response back to the caller and can therefore improve performance in some specialized cases.
-One-way requests are an advanced performance feature and should be used with care and only when a developer has determined that a one-way request is beneficial.
-It's recommended to prefer regular bi-directional requests, which signal completion and propagate errors back to callers.
+A one-way request doesn't even guarantee the callee received the request.
+The primary benefit of one-way requests is that they save messaging costs associated with sending a response back to the caller and can therefore improve performance in some specialized cases.
+One-way requests are an advanced performance feature.
+Use them with care and only when you determine that a one-way request is beneficial.
+We recommend preferring regular bidirectional requests, which signal completion and propagate errors back to callers.

-A request can be made one way by marking the grain interface method with the OneWayAttribute, like so:
+You can make a request one-way by marking the grain interface method with the OneWayAttribute, like this:

 public interface IOneWayGrain : IGrainWithGuidKey